 - 1 tablespoon cornstarch, mixed with 1 tablespoon water

-- 8 oz spaghetti noodles, cooked according to package instructions
+- 8 oz spaghetti noodles, cooked according to package instructions and kept warm

 - Salt and pepper to taste